sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

-# Workshop - Mixed Pod + VM OpenShift Virtualization GitOps Demo
+# Mixed Pod + VM OpenShift Virtualization GitOps Workshop

 GitOps is a way to manage infrastructure and applications using Git as the single source of truth.
 It automates deployment by syncing the desired state in Git with the live environment.